-LIMITS to the number of homes being converted into Houses in Multiple Occupation (HMOs) in parts of Leicester are due to be introduced.
+LIMITS to the number of homes being converted into Houses in Multiple Occupation (HMOs) in parts of Leicester are due to come into effect.

-The measures are due to be brought in following a public consultation with residents who raised concerns about parking problems, litter, antisocial behaviour and noise linked to high numbers of HMOs in their neighbourhoods.
+The measures are due to be introduced following a public consultation with residents who raised concerns about parking problems, litter, antisocial behaviour and noise linked to high numbers of HMOs in their neighbourhoods.

 Under current national planning laws, planning consent is not needed to convert a house into a HMO designed for between three and six people to live in.

 However, where there is evidence that high numbers of HMOs in a particular area is having a negative impact upon that neighbourhood, councils can introduce a legal requirement, called an Article 4 Direction, which would mean planning permission is needed for the change of use.

 An Article 4 Direction has already been in place since 2013 in several areas of the city, to control the number of HMOs.

 The latest move would see Leicester City Council expanding, and in some cases joining together, those areas to include thousands more houses in areas where high numbers of HMOs exist.
 It follows an eight-week public consultation process which ran from November 2021 until January 2022.

 The previous Article 4 Direction covered parts of the West End, streets near to De Montfort University’s campus and Leicester Royal Infirmary, numerous streets in the area between New Walk and HMP Leicester, as well as most of Clarendon Park and a section south of Lancaster Road.